e6quisitory/wolf3d-reimpl-cpp/README.md

 - Write a more sophisticated CMake script that:
     - In `Debug` config simply compiles into executable
     - In `Release` config makes a proper, signed, pre-compiled binary package for the platform (Windows, macOS, Linux) using CPack
-        - Downloads a copy of SDL2, puts it inside the package, and links executable to that local copy (changed `RPATH`)
+        - Downloads a copy of SDL2, puts it inside the package, and links executable to that local copy (changes `RPATH`)
         - Puts `assets` folder inside binary package as well
 - Darken distant walls (shadow/depth effect)
 - Textured ceiling & floor